 Six teens and a dog go on a ski weekend but how many of them will return?
 When Sam, her brother, and 4 friends go on a ski weekend, the last thing they expect is to crash in a snowbank with little food and no cell phone reception.
 What would you do to survive?

 Love Thrillers?
-We created the Ultimate List Thrillers carefully divided by sub-genre.
+We created The Ultimate List of Best Thriller Books carefully divided by sub-genre.
 These will definitely keep you on your toes.

 Isolation Books Set on an Island